 Let us discuss the Amortized Analysis of Red-Black Tree operations (Insertion) using Potential Method.

 To perform the amortized analysis of Red-Black Tree Insertion operation, we use Potential(or Physicist’s) method.
-For potential method, we define a potential function
+For potential method, we define a potential function that maps a data structure to a non-negative real value.
+An operation can result in a change of this potential.

-Let us define the potential function
+Let us define the potential function in the following manner:

 where n is a node of Red-Black Tree